 ABBYY Licensing Service - Hosting and Availability

-The ABBYY Licensing Service is hosted on Microsoft Azure data centers in Western Europe1 in a fail-safe manner with back-up servers in the USA in order to ensure its continuous availability.
+The ABBYY Licensing Service is hosted on Microsoft Azure data centers in the European Union in a fail-safe manner with back-up servers in order to ensure its continuous availability.
 It manages the product’s license counters and authorizes the use of FineReader Engine's functionality.
 ABBYY guarantees that the quarterly uptime percentage for the ABBYY Licensing Service will not be less than 99%.
-Details on ABBYY's commitment to the service availability are given in the Appendix of the License Agreement.

 Local Licensing Service - Requirements for Synchronization